ZilanBshaShaik/github-actions/gh-by-techtrapture/video-1/video-1-notes.md

 What are runners?
 Ans:- A runner is a server that runs your workflow when they're triggered.Each runner can run a single job at a time.
 Github provides githosted runners also we can create self hosted runners to run our workflows

+🔁 Lifecycle of a Job in GitHub Actions
+Here’s what happens behind the scenes when a job runs:

+🧱 Set up job – Runner is assigned and prepared

+🔄 Run your defined steps – From your workflow YAML

+🧹 Post actions cleanup – Each uses: action may define cleanup

+🧼 Post job cleanup – Remove secrets, auth headers, temp config

+✅ Complete job – Finalizes status, logs, and environment teardown